Take the filling from your favorite egg roll recipe, saute it all together in a skillet, add some noodles, and you’ve got Egg Roll Noodles!

 - 2 tablespoons oyster sauce

-- 1/2 tablespoon sriracha, optional
+- 1/2 tablespoon Sriracha sauce, optional

 - Garnish with: 3-4 green onions, a few drizzles of sesame oil

 COOK VEGGIES: Reduce the heat to medium high.
 Add the red pepper, chopped cabbage, and matchstick carrots.
-It will seem like a lot, but it cooks down quickly!
-Stir-fry for 2-3 minutes and then add the noodles and pour in the sauce.
+It will seem like a lot, but it cooks down quickly.
+Stir-fry for 2-3 minutes and then add the noodles and the sauce.
 Continue to cook, tossing everything vigorously with tongs for about 2-4 more minutes or until sauce is absorbed into the mixture and the veggies are all crisp tender.